helidon-io/helidon/pico/README.md

 * Application - The fully realized set of modules and services/service providers that constitute your application, and code-generated using <b>Helidon Pico Tooling</b>.

 ## Getting Started
 As stated in the introduction above, the Pico framework aims to provide a minimalist API implementation.
-As a result, it might be surprising to learn how small the actual API is for Pico - see [api](./pico) and the API/annotation types at [pico api](./pico/src/main/java/io/helidon/pico).
+As a result, it might be surprising to learn how small the actual API is for Pico - see [pico api](./pico) and the API/annotation types at [pico api](./pico/src/main/java/io/helidon/pico).
 If you are already familiar with [jakarta.inject](https://javadoc.io/doc/jakarta.inject/jakarta.inject-api/latest/index.html) and optionally, [jakarta.annotation](https://javadoc.io/doc/jakarta.annotation/jakarta.annotation-api/latest/jakarta.annotation/jakarta/annotation/package-summary.html) then basically you are ready to go.
 But if you've never used DI before then first review the basics of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

-The prerequisites are familiarity with dependency injection, Java v11+, and maven 3.8.5+.
+The prerequisites are familiarity with dependency injection, Java 11+, and maven 3.8.5+.

-The best way to learn Helidon Pico is by looking at [the examples](./examples/README.md) --- comming soon .
+The best way to learn Helidon Pico is by looking at [the examples](../examples/pico).
 But if you want to immediately get started here are the basics steps:

 1. Put these in your pom.xml or gradle.build file:
    Annotation processor dependency / path: